About Corrective Jaw Surgery (Orthognathic Surgery)

 Jaw Surgery

-For certain patients, orthodontic treatment alone cannot completely address the patient’s dental and skeletal issues.
-If the root of the problem is the alignment of the jaw, which stems from atypical skeletal growth, surgery accompanied with braces may be the best choice to correct the bite.
+If the root of the problem is the alignment of the jaw—stemming from atypical skeletal growth—surgery accompanied by braces may be the best choice to correct the bite.

-Corrective jaw surgery addresses a range of issues, from protruding jaw and bite problems to breathing difficulties and complications arising from facial injuries.
-The surgery aims to enhance oral health and functionality, correcting misalignments that can lead to significant discomfort and health issues.
 Surgical planning is a critical phase, often incorporating the removal of wisdom teeth to prevent future complications and ensure optimal outcomes.
-These surgery procedures are tailored to each patient's specific needs, taking into account the severity of the condition and the desired aesthetic and functional results.
-Through careful planning and execution, corrective jaw surgery can alleviate discomfort, improve the ability to chew and speak, and enhance the overall appearance, offering a comprehensive solution to complex dental and facial concerns.
+These surgical procedures are tailored to each patient's specific needs, taking into account the severity of the condition and the desired aesthetic and functional results.

 Patients often have lots of questions about jaw surgery including the aligners or braces cost for corrective jaw surgery.
 Keep reading to find answers to all your questions.